kapsner/BiasCorrector/README.md

 ./build_image.sh
 ```

-- The docker image needs only to be build once!
+- The docker image only needs to be build once!

-- To start BiasCorrector, navigate into the directory 'docker' and execute the following command from your powershell/ terminal.
-Open a web browser and navigate to 'localhost:3838' to open BiasCorrector.
+- To start BiasCorrector, navigate into the directory 'docker' and execute the following command from your terminal.
+Open a web browser and navigate to 'http://localhost:3838' to open BiasCorrector.
 ```
 docker-compose -f docker-compose.local.yml up -d
 ```

-- To stop BiasCorrector, navigate into the directory 'docker' and execute the following command from your powershell/ terminal:
+- To stop BiasCorrector, navigate into the directory 'docker' and execute the following command from your terminal:
 ```
 docker-compose down
 ```